 EIG Hosting, Why Should I Care?

-Today, pretty much everyone got the option to start an online business, and one of the main reasons for this opportunity is the wide availability of potential web hosting solutions out there, for every use case and pricing requirement.
+Today, pretty much everyone got the option to start an online business with some great online business ideas, and one of the main reasons for this opportunity is the wide availability of potential web hosting solutions out there, for every use case and pricing expectations.

-That’s probably the reason why you here as well, looking for a great web hosting solution suited for your needs, but, you heard about EIG web hosting and what to learn a bit more about it.
+That’s probably the reason why you are here as well, looking for a great web hosting solution suited for your needs, but, you heard about EIG web hosting and want to learn a bit more about it.
 Why should you care?
-The reason is due to the fact that although it seems like there are dozens of potential hosting providers out there, many of those well-known hosting brands such as HostGator, BlueHost or iPage are owned by one company, EIG.
-OK, but why it matters?
+The reason is due to the fact that although it seems like there are dozens of potential hosting providers out there, many of those well-known hosting brands such as HostGator, BlueHost, or iPage are owned by one company, EIG.
+Ok, why should I care?

-First of all, it’s a monopoly-like price setting practices when one company controls the pricing of the hosting solutions by a wide range, firstly seems disconnected, hosting companies.
+First of all, it’s a monopoly-like price setting practices when one company controls the pricing of the hosting solutions by a wide range, across a multitude of hosting companies, seem fully unconnected at first.
 It’s called price-fixing, and with this control, EIG companies would be able to set any price they’ll desire without leaving you any choice because you already have a site on their hosting solution and migrating is not an easy task.
 So that’s one.

 It affected phone lines and servers in all their hosting facilities and was one of the biggest outages the web hosting industry has seen in recent years.
 As multiple large hosting companies were all under EIG, it made it apparent as to why they all went down at once.

-In addition, they are known for the technical issues they have and the throttling they do on bandwidth, connections and etc. Customer support suffers as well from long waiting times and delays in providing the help you looking for.
+In addition, they are known for the technical issues they suffer from and the throttling they do on bandwidth, connections and etc. Customer support suffers as well from long waiting times and delays in providing the help you looking for.

 What Happens for a Hosting Acquired by EIG?

 Another example.
-Since the purchase of HostGator, some customers have become frustrated with their quality of service.
+Since the purchase of HostGator, some customers have become frustrated with the quality of service.
 Some have noticed a delay in response time when submitting tickets.
 Also with accounts being moved from SoftLayer to the EIG data center in Provo, UT there has been an increase in customer complaints.
 On the outside, HostGator among most of EIG’s other acquisitions has remained the same, while all the changes took place in the administration and technical side of things.
-It is possible that HostGator is not the same company we once knew to be reliable and performance-based.
+It is possible that HostGator is not the same company we once knew to be reliable and focused on high performance.
 So it’s a great idea to stick to hosting companies not owned by EIG.

 The Sad Truth — With EIG owning a number of the top web hosting companies in the industry, even if you are dissatisfied with one host and choose to switch to another there’s a good chance that you might still end up with a company owned by EIG (see the full list of EIG brands below and stick to non EIG web hosting).